aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

 Now you have completed setting up your validator node in test mode.
 You can continue to our [Aptos community platform](https://community.aptoslabs.com/) website for registration.
 Additionally, you can also setup a fullnode following the instructions below.

-11. [Optional] <span id="docker-vfn">Now let's setup Fullnode on a different machine.
-Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of Fullnode machine.</span>
+11. [Optional] <span id="docker-vfn">Now let's setup fullnode on a different machine.
+Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of fullnode machine.</span>

     ```
     wget https://raw.githubusercontent.com/aptos-labs/aptos-core/main/docker/compose/aptos-node/docker-compose-fullnode.yaml